doherty100/kidzhackphilly/04-storage-and-variables/README.md

 * Software
   * [Variables](https://en.wikipedia.org/wiki/Variable_(computer_science))

 Coaches, see [04-storage-and-variables.pptx](./04-storage-and-variables.pptx) for presentation materials.
+See the notes on the last slide for a link to the quiz template.

 ## Review